gboeing/ppd534/software/readme.md

 Restart your computer.
 Docker should start automatically after your computer restarts, but it might take a minute.
 Once Docker is running, you can find its icon in your menu bar/system tray (it looks like a whale).
 Right-click it and choose "preferences" or "settings" (names are slightly different on Mac vs Windows).

 If you're on Mac: in the settings, go to "resources" > "file sharing" and ensure /Users appears in the list.
-If it doesn't it, add it then apply.
+If it doesn't, add it then apply.

 If you're on Windows: in the settings, go to "shared drives" make sure all your drives are ticked for sharing.
 If they aren't, tick them then apply.